brooksbenson/eloquent-js/chapter11/chapter11-notes.md

 ## Asynchronous Programming Model

 An asynchronous model is single threaded and can do multiple things at the same time.
 It is able to execute a long running process while control continues to move through the program, and when the process is finished, control will move to the part of the program that handles its results.

+### The Event Loop

+Asychronous behavior happens on its own empty function call stack called the queue, and JavaScript can only run along a single thread.
+Control moves through the program adding functions to the call stack until it is empty.
+At that point, the event loop begins executing the callbacks that were added to the queue by moving them onto the call stack.
+The end.

 ### Callbacks